gkresic/nar/site/3-usage.md

 ## Filtering entities

-Opposite process of extending entities is their reduction to not contain any unneeded fields.
+Opposite process of extending entities is their reduction to not contain any unwanted fields.
 One of the cases in which this is useful (if not mandatory) is at the end of th client-facing entrypoints into your code (like API endpoints).
-Those entrypoints usually accept from the client graph that should be returned, fetch entity with (at least) that graph initialized, but then usually process it in some way (most obviously to do some access control checks) before returning it back to client.
+Those entrypoints usually accept from the client graph that should be returned, then fetch that entity with (at least) that graph initialized, but then usually process it in some way (most obviously to do some access control checks) before returning it back to client.
 As we have shown in the previous chapter, each of that processing step may have extended our entity with some additional fields it needed, but which were not requested by the client and should not be returned to him.